AbirDey2002/AbirDey2002/README.md

 - 👋 Hi, I’m @AbirDey2002 but you can call me Abir
 - 👀 I’m interested in ...
-Analytical research, Website development, Designing and a little bit of sports
+Machine Learning, Analytical research, Website development, Designing and a little bit of sports
 - 🌱 I’m currently learning ...
 Software Development
 - 💞️ I’m looking to collaborate on ...
 Any projects that belong to the domain mentioned above
 - 📫 How to reach me ... @abirdey43@gmail.com / @abir.dey2020@vitbhopal.ac.in